 -Must learn something that you didn’t already know about World War II

-The education center will utilize the following to help tell the stories of WWII:
+The Education Center utilizes the following to help share the personal stories of WWII:

 -World War II Foundation Documentary Films-Both on location and on-demand globally